-The DS-Lite architecture however, differs from classical IPv4 deployment model.
+The DS-Lite architecture however, differs from the classical IPv4 deployment model.
 Due to exhaustion of IPv4 address space, nowadays it is impossible to obtain new IPv4 addresses.
 To share one address between several customers, NAT had to be moved to a different location.
 Instead of translating packets on the ISP network border, NAT was moved deeper into the ISP network.
 IPv6 is used as a transport layer between the CPE and NAT.
 In DS-Lite nomenclature, a CPE performing IPv4 to IPv4-over-IPv6 encapsulation is called the Basic Bridging BroadBand (B4) element.
-Carrier-grade NAT element located deep withn the ISP network is called Address Family Transition Router (AFTR).
+The carrier-grade NAT element located deep within the ISP network is called the Address Family Transition Router (AFTR).

 To leverage such an architecture, the B4 element has to learn address of an AFTR that will serve as a tunnel termination point.
 Manual configuration is not feasible in most cases, therefore an automated method was defined.
 The best way to deliver necessary information to B4 is using DHCPv6.
 RFC6334 defined a new option called AFTR_NAME that conveys the fully qualified domain name (FQDN) of an AFTR.
 The ability to convey a name rather than simply an address offers several benefits.
 The most desirable is to allow network operators to use a name that resolves to a different address for different clients, thus providing load balancing.

 ISC is actively supporting deployment of IPv6 in general.
-In particular, it is involved in many transition technologies.
-Dual Stack Lite is one such technology.
-Both authors of RFC6334 worked or currently are working for ISC.
+In particular, it is involved in many transition technologies; Dual Stack Lite is one such technology.
 ISC DHCP already allows configuration of this option using a custom option.
 Dedicated support is planned for ISC DHCP 4.3.